Lisa Parker joined NBC5 in 1996 and launched what was then called the Target 5 consumer-investigative unit.

 Each year thereafter, Parker and producer Robin Green continued to tackle topics that include children's product safety, potential defects in automobiles and toxins in mainstream consumer products.

-Many of Parker's reports have national implications -- but Target 5 also concentrates a good deal of attention on everyday consumer struggles.
+Many of Parker's reports have national implications -- but her unit also concentrates a great deal of attention on everyday consumer struggles.
 The unit tackles thousands of consumer problems every year -- most of which never air on television, but help to serve the needs of NBC5 viewers.

 Parker speaks fluent Spanish.
 She is a 1988 graduate of Northwestern University's Medill School of Journalism.